1. What are genital warts?

 4. Does HPV go away?

-Genital warts unattended might extend to the areas and increased length and number.
+Genital warts unattended might extend to the areas and increase in length and number.
 Generally, genital warts usually do not fade away entirely on their own and have to be compared by a physician as soon as they appear.

 5. Are genital warts painful or itchy?